carpentries-incubator/workflows-nextflow/episodes/03-processes.md

 ### Multiple output files

-When an output file name contains a `*` or `?` wildcard character it is interpreted as a pattern match.
+When an output file name contains a `*` or `?` character it is interpreted as a pattern match.
-This allows to capture multiple files into a list object and output them as a sole emission.
+This allows to capture multiple files into a list and output them as a one item channel.

 For example here we will capture `sample.bam.bai` in the output channel.
 Note that `sample.bam` is not captured in the output channel as input files are not included in the list of possible matches

+>>> do we need to include this example
 ~~~

 bam_ch = channel.fromPath("data/yeast/bams/*.bam")